Slack-Key Guitars and Ukuleles

 You may not think about Hawaii's music until you step off a plane on the Islands, and then there's no escaping it.
 It's a unique blend of the strings and percussion favored by the early settlers and the chants and rituals of the ancient Hawaiians.

-Hawaiian music today includes Island-devised variations on acoustic guitar—slack key and steel guitar—along with the ukulele (a four-string guitar about the size of a violin), and vocals that have evolved from ritual chants to more melodic compositions.
+Hawaiian music today includes a stylistic technique on acoustic guitar—slack-key and steel guitar—along with the celebrated ukulele (a four-string guitar about the size of a violin), and vocals that vary from traditional chants to euphoric falsettos, or more reggae-inspired compositions.

-One don't-miss opportunity to hear Hawaiian music on Maui is the outstanding George Kahumoku Jr.'s Slack Key Show: Masters of Hawaiian Music (888/669-3858 www.slackkey.com), a weekly concert held at the Napili Kai Beach Resort.
-You can catch Grammy-winning slack-key legends in an intimate setting.
-The mellow ki hoalu (slack key) music will show you a bit of Hawaii's paniolo (cowboy) history and knee-slapping banter among the musicians as they tune their guitars.
+A couple of don't-miss opportunities to hear Hawaiian music on Maui: Every June, the annual Ki Hoalu (Hawaiian Slack Key) Guitar Festival (www.mauiarts.org) attracts top local musicians.
+This family-friendly event is free to the public and held outdoors at the Maui Arts & Cultural Center.
+The outstanding George Kahumoku Jr.'s Slack Key Show: Masters of Hawaiian Music (888/669–3858www.slackkey.com) is a weekly concert held at the Napili Kai Beach Resort, where you can catch Grammy-winning slack-key legends in an intimate setting.
+The mellow ki hoalu (slack-key) music will show you a bit of Hawaii's paniolo (cowboy) history and knee-slapping banter among the musicians as they tune their guitars.